coolsamson7/aspyx/README.md

 - `get_decorator(decorator) -> Optional[DecoratorDescriptor]`
    return a descriptor covering the decorator.
 In addition to the callable, it also stores the supplied args in the `args` property

-The returned method descriptors offer:
+The returned method descriptors provide:
 - `param_types`
    list of arg types
 - `return_type`